Understanding Hegel: Origins of German Idealism

 Brooklyn, NY 11201

-German Idealism was one of the most fruitful, prolific and influential periods in the history of western philosophy, the rival of Athens in the 4th century BC.
-Driven by a group of young intellectuals—philosophers, theologians, poets—inspired by both the political revolution in France and the philosophical revolution of Kant’s “transcendental idealism,” the German Idealists sought a “new religion,” grounded in reason and imagination, in which “freedom and equality will reign among spirits.”
-The movement would prove massively influential in the subsequent development of philosophy, aesthetics and political theory, most notably in the form of existentialist and Marxist-materialist critique, well into the 20th and 21st centuries.
+German Idealism was one of the most fruitful, prolific, and influential movements in the history of western philosophy.
+Driven by a passionate group of young intellectuals, the German Idealists drew inspiration from both the political revolution in France and the philosophical revolution of Kant’s “transcendental idealism.”
+German Idealists sought a “new religion,” grounded in both reason and imagination, in which “freedom and equality will reign among spirits.”
+From Hegelian dialectic to Marxist materialist critique to existentialism, the movement would prove massively influential in the subsequent development of philosophy, aesthetics, and political theory in the 20th and 21st centuries.
+How can we understand German Idealism today?

-Somewhat unfortunately, many of the brightest lights of this period—figures like Reinhold, Schulze, Fichte, Jacobi, and Schelling—have been dimmed by an uncritical acceptance of Hegel’s portrayal of them as essentially providing rough drafts for Absolute Idealism.
-In this class, we’ll focus on the founding texts of post-Kantian idealism, primarily the early works of Fichte and Schelling, in an effort to understand what was so significant about the period, and why so much subsequent philosophy has felt the need to engage with it.
+In this class, we’ll focus on several founding texts of German Idealism, primarily the early works of Johann Fichte and Friedrich Schelling, in an effort to understand what was so significant about this movement, and why so much subsequent philosophy felt the need to engage with it.
 What does “Idealism” mean exactly, and how does it differ from the contemporaneous development of “Romanticism”?
-What are the “Absolute” and the “self-positing I”?
-What is human freedom and how does it relate to nature and reality?
-What meaning can this particular way of understanding the philosophy of the mind have for us today in this era of naturalism and materialism?
+How did concepts like the “Absolute” contribute to later Hegelian philosophy and dialectics?
+Finally, in exploring these texts, we’ll think together about what this philosophy tells us about human freedom and its relationship to nature and reality.

 Course ScheduleWednesday, 6:30-9:30pm